avl/multi_iterate_mut/README.md

 execute could only be called with one particular closure type in each scope).

 Instead, we change the interface to the threadpool and get rid of the first user supplied closure.
-Instead, the pool takes an array of closures to execute.
+Now, the pool takes an array of closures to execute.

 The second "problem" can be solved by (braze yourself!) busy-waiting in the worker threads on an atomic flag.